Aaron Rodgers: 2009

 In the Wild Card Round, the Packers played the Arizona Cardinals, the same team they had previously beaten the week before, 33–7.
 Rodgers and Cardinals quarterback Kurt Warner put on a show that later ranked second on NFL Network's Top 10 Quarterback Duels.
 Rodgers' first pass was intercepted by Dominique Rodgers-Cromartie.
 Rodgers settled down after that miscue, however, and finished the game completing 28 of 42 passes for 423 yards, with four touchdown passes all in a second-half comeback.
 His 423 passing yards are the most by any quarterback in his first playoff game as well as his four touchdown passes and five total touchdowns.
-Kurt Warner shredded the Packers' second-ranked defense, completing 29 of 33 passes for 379 yards, five touchdowns, no interceptions, and a passer rating of 154.1.
+Warner shredded the Packers' second-ranked defense, completing 29 of 33 passes for 379 yards, five touchdowns, no interceptions, and a passer rating of 154.1.
 Despite Rodgers' offensive efforts, the Packers lost the game when he fumbled on a controversial play in overtime.
 The ball was returned by Karlos Dansby for the winning touchdown in the 51–45 Cardinals victory.
 It was the highest scoring playoff game in NFL history.

 Due to his regular season performance, Rodgers earned a trip to his first Pro Bowl as the NFC's third quarterback, behind Drew Brees and Brett Favre.
 However, after Favre dropped out due to injury and Brees was replaced due to his participation in Super Bowl XLIV, Rodgers became the NFC's starter.